LoyolaChicagoBooks/scala-tdd/source/environment.rst

 is needed, and you can simply add the desired testing framework(s) as managed dependencies (``libraryDependencies``) in sbt.

-If you want to use JUnit, however, you will also need to pull in this separate adapter for JUnit to work with sbt's common interface.
+If you want to use JUnit or TestNG, however, you will also need to pull in a separate adapter for either of these to work with sbt's common interface.
+For JUnit, this is a simple additional dependency in the build file:

 .. code-block:: scala

    "com.novocode" % "junit-interface" % "0.10" % Test

+For TestNG, there is an `sbt plugin
+<https://github.com/sbt/sbt-testng-interface>`_ that requires a couple
+of extra steps to add to your project.

+In this book, we will start you out with plain JUnit because we assume that most readers are familiar with it.
+Then we will focus on ScalaTest, which also supports some techniques from ScalaCheck.
+In the advanced chapter, we will also take advantage of specs2.

 Example: Trapezoidal Integration
 --------------------------------

-.. todo:: need another test class to illustrate testOnly

 Before we discuss how to use sbt in more detail, let's introduce a brief example.
 Our subject under test (SUT) is a Scala object that